wvdv2002/SMA-SB2500-Off-Grid/README.md

 The layout is drawn in Kicad.

-Exported images (probably not up to date) are in the images folder.
+Exported kicad images (probably not up to date) are in the images folder.

 The src folder can contain the Freescale DSP code.